Swami Avdheshanand Giri: International

 Giri has presided over several international conferences on climate change, brotherhood across different sects and has been invited to several international forums.
 He is a board member of the World Council of Religious Leaders.
 He was the chief speaker at UNO for the “Responsible Leadership Summit” held in May 2019, which was attended by around 200 representatives from various sections of the society from across the world.
 In 2011, he also participated in the ‘2010 Interfaith G8 Summit’ which was held in Winnipeg, Canada.
 He was the keynote speaker at the “Parliament of the World’s Religious (Vishwa Dharma Mahasabha)” held in Melbourne in 2009.
 In the same year, he participated in the ‘Hindu Jewish Summit (Hindu Yahudi Shikhar Sammelan)’ in Jerusalem.
 In 2008, he also participated in the Israel’s Presidential Conference - “Facing Tomorrow”.

 In August 2017, Giri participated in the “Samvad II: Global Initiative on Conflict avoidance and Environmental Consciousness” which took place Yangon, Myanmar.
 The conference was inaugurated by Uttar Pradesh Governor Ram Naik and concluded by Uttar Pradesh Chief Minister Yogi Adityanath.
 The conference was organized by Vivekanand International Foundation (India), Sitagu International Bodh Academy and University, Myanmar and Japan Foundation in collaboration with Hindu Dharm Acharya Sabha.

 In September 2019, Giri participated in “Samvad III: Global Hindu-Buddhist Initiative on Conflict Avoidance” which was held in Ulaanbaatar, Mongolia.
 From India, Sushil Modi (Rajya Sabha MP), S. Gurumurthy (Chairman of VIF) and Ravi Shankar along with the High Ambassadors of Japan, Korea, Sri Lanka, Myanmar and Thailand also participated in the event.

 In May 2022, he was invited to the Muslim World League convention held In Riyadh.

 Social initiative

 In Haridwar, an old age home and a physiotherapy center are running under the Samanavya Seva Trust.
 Shiv Ganga Project is an educational and water conservation project going on Bhopal in Madhya Pradesh.

 In order to early and prematurely end the Haridwar Kumbh in April 2021 during the second wave of Corona (COVID-19), Prime Minister Narendra Modi spoke to Giri on a phone call and appealed to keep the Kumbh symbolic, after which, Giri, on behalf of Juna Akhara announced the formal completion of Kumbh.

 Philosophy and preaching

 Giri has deep knowledge of Vedant and ancient Indian philosophy subjects.
+He was awarded degree of Vidya Vachaspati by the Jagadguru Ramanandacharya Rajasthan Sanskrit University, on 17 April 2025, in the presence of Shri Haribhau Bagde, Governor of Rajasthan and Shri Om Birla, Lok sabha speaker.
 He is a graduate in Sanskrit and was awarded the honorary degree of D. Litt from Vikram University, Ujjain in March 2008.